-7. Consumption data (on a body weight basis) for the estimated dietary exposure were from the Diet and Nutrition Survey of Infants and Young Children (DNSIYC) (DH, 2013) and from years 1-6 of the National Diet and Nutrition Survey (NDNS) (Bates et al., 2012 & 2014).
-Estimates of consumption of breastmilk and infant formula vary; in this statement average and high daily intake of 800 mL and 1200 mL, respectively, were used.
+(DNSIYC) (DH, 2013) and from years 1-6 of the National Diet and Nutrition Survey (NDNS) (Bates et al., 2012 & 2014).
+Estimates of consumption of breast milk and infant formula vary; in this statement average and high daily intake of 800 mL and 1200 mL, respectively, were applied.
 This is in line with the approach taken by EFSA.
 Occurrence data in breastmilk were taken from the literature, preferably from the UK, where applicable.

-8. Where possible, estimated exposures to chemicals were compared to health based guidance values (HBGVs) or (safe) upper limits (UL) established by the COT or other risk assessment bodies, with preference given to EFSA.
+8. Where possible, estimated exposures to chemicals were compared to health based guidance values (HBGVs) or (safe) upper limits (UL) established by the COT or other regulatory agencies, preferably EFSA.